 C-N’s Operation Inasmuch Reaches Milestone

-Carson-Newman first implemented the Operation Inasmuch model for a morning dedicated to community service in September 2006.
-That first Saturday saw 231 participants break into 25 groups that contributed almost 600 total hours to social service agencies in Jefferson and Hamblen Counties.
+Carson-Newman implemented the Operation Inasmuch model for a morning dedicated to community service in 2006.
+On that first September Saturday, there were 231 participants broken into 25 groups who contributed almost 600 hours of service to social service agencies in Jefferson and Hamblen Counties.

 Operation Inasmuch Planning Team members were ecstatic over the turnout, which bested the previous record of 620 participants by more than 190.
-OI has drawn 3777 C-N volunteers over the last six years, according to organizers.
+Operation Inasmuch has drawn 3777 C-N volunteers over the last six years, according to organizers.

 “We had great expectations for our seventh annual service blitz, and those expectations were exceeded,” declared Campus Minister Nenette Measels, part of the planning team.
 “It was thrilling to see our students, faculty and staff respond to the call of community service.”